mrf2/knowledge-base/cybersecurity/terminology.md

  - **TTL** is the acronym for Title To Live.
 The **TTL** of the record tells your computer when to stop considering the record as being valid -- i.e. when it should request the data again, rather than relying on the cached copy.
  - **Typosquatting** - The **Typosquatting** also known as ***URL hijacking*** is a form of **cybersquatting** where an attacker registers domain names that are ***common misspellings or variations*** of legitimate websites.
 The goal is to exploit users who make typing errors when entering URLs into their browser.
+ - **XML** - **Extensible Markup Language (XML)** is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.

 |Concept|Definition|Example|
 |---|---|---|